MDRCNY/Sequences_to_Success/how_to_use_this_repository.md

 ### Frequently Asked Questions and Troubleshooting

 #### Why am I getting a "file not found" error?
-This is almost always a working directory issue.
+This error is almost always a working-directory issue.
 Make sure your working directory is set to the top-level repository folder and that you have not moved or renamed any files or folders.
 See the "Setting Up Your R Environment" section above for instructions on setting your working directory.
 You can check your current working directory at any time by running getwd() in your RStudio console.

 #### Why am I getting a "there is no package called X" error?
 You need to install the package before you can load it.
-Run `install.packages("package_name")` in your RStudio console, replacing package_name with the name of the missing package.
+Run install.packages("package_name") in your RStudio console, replacing package_name with the name of the missing package.
 Each module lists the packages it requires at the top.
-If you are starting fresh, you can install all of them at once by running `install.packages(c("tidyverse", "TraMineR", "cluster", "WeightedCluster", "scales", "knitr", "kableExtra"))`.
+If you are starting fresh, you can install all of them at once by running install.packages(c("tidyverse", "TraMineR", "cluster", "WeightedCluster", "scales", "knitr", "kableExtra")).

 #### Why does my output look different from the examples in the module?
-If you are using the toy dataset, small differences may be due to random variation in the data generation process.
+If you are using the toy dataset, small differences may be due to random variation in the data-generation process.
 If you are working with your own state data, differences are expected.
-The toy dataset is synthetic, and the patterns are illustrative only.
+The toy dataset is synthetic, and the patterns are only illustrative.

 #### Why is my sequence object showing unexpected states or missing states?
-This is often caused by a mismatch between the state labels in your data and the alphabet argument in `seqdef()`.
+This error is often caused by a mismatch between the state labels in your data and the alphabet argument in seqdef().
 Make sure the values in your combined state columns exactly match the states defined in your STATES vector, including capitalization and underscores.
-You can check the unique values in your data by running `unique(unlist(combined_wide[, seq_cols]))`.
+You can check the unique values in your data by running unique(unlist(combined_wide[, seq_cols])).

 #### Why is my cluster dendrogram taking a long time to compute?
 Computing pairwise distances for large datasets is computationally intensive.
-With 5,000 students and 28 quarters, expect the distance matrix computation to take several minutes.
+With 5,000 students and 28 quarters, expect the distance-matrix computation to take several minutes.
 If you are working with a larger dataset, consider running the distance computation on a subset of students first to check your code before running the full analysis.

 #### Why are some of my clusters very small or very large?
-Very small clusters (fewer than 2-3% of students) may indicate that your chosen value of k is too large and is splitting a coherent group into fragments.
-Very large clusters (more than 30-40% of students) may indicate that k is too small and is merging meaningfully different groups together.
+Very small clusters (fewer than 2 percent to 3 percent of students) may indicate that your chosen value of k is too large and is splitting a coherent group into fragments.
+Very large clusters (more than 30 percent to 40 percent of students) may indicate that k is too small and is merging meaningfully different groups together.
 See Section 8 of Module 3 for guidance on choosing and evaluating different values of k.